orzklv/resume/resume.typ

   - Developed a service "Maestro" for staffs use to make LDAP logging and network management easier.
   - Co-authored uzbek linguistic libraries and platforms written on Rust namely "Korrektor".
   - Co-authored onvif protocol implementation on PHP.
-  - Participated in development of microcomputer on top of Atmega328 that can let users write and execute assembly instructions.
+  - Participated in development of microcomputer using Atmega328 that can let users write and execute assembly instructions.
   - Developed projects within the interest of other departments including websites and tools.
 - Open Sourced the early implementation of RDAP protocol written on TypeScript/Deno for the uzbek internet.